Frances Tiafoe: Juniors

 Tiafoe won enough high-level junior titles to reach world No. 2 in the International Tennis Federation (ITF) junior rankings.
 His success at the juniors combined with his unusual upbringing helped him rise to national prominence before he turned pro.
 At the age of 14, Tiafoe won his first prestigious international tournament at Les Petits As in France.
 The following year, in December 2013, Tiafoe became the youngest player to win the Orange Bowl, one of the highest-tier Grade A events on the ITF Junior Circuit.
-He defeated compatriot Stefan Kozlov in the final a month before turning 16 years old.
+He defeated compatriot Stefan Kozlov in the final a month before turning 16.
 Several months later, he also won the Easter Bowl, a second-tier Grade B1 event.

 With these two big titles, Tiafoe was the top seed at the 2014 French Open junior tournament, where he was upset in the second round.
 He then lost at Wimbledon to the eventual champion Noah Rubin.
 Tiafoe produced his best result at a junior Grand Slam tournament at the US Open, where he reached the semifinals before losing a tight match to Quentin Halys.
 That was the last ITF tournament he would play at the junior level.
 In August 2015, Tiafoe capped his junior career by winning the USTA Junior National Championship at the age of 17.
 Tiafoe defeated Stefan Kozlov in the final in a five-set match, taking the first two sets and the last.
-With the win, he earned a wild card into the main draw at the 2015 US Open.
+With the win, he earned a wildcard into the main draw at the 2015 US Open.